mcasey5216/email-taskrunner/README.md

 ## How to Use

 In the command line of the main directory, run `$ grunt`.
 To edit files, open the desired campaign html file created by grunt located in `dist/{campaign_name}.html` in a browser window.
 In the command line, run `$ grunt watch`.
 Any files in the main directories of `pug/` or `sass/` that are changed and saved while `grunt watch` is running will be recompiled and reflected in the associate `dist/` files.
-To exit `grunt watch` hit `command + c`.
+To exit `grunt watch` hit `control + c`.
 To get the final inlined template, run `$ grunt` in the command line.
 The file will be located in `inlined/{campaign_name}.html`.

 ### Creating a New Template